RobMUstc/Take-Home-Challenge/README.md

 ### ML Approaches

+The target of this task was to accurately predict the grade classes of student answers in the test dataset.
+As such, this was considered a classification problem.

-Multiple approaches were considered for this task, including a lexical approach, a semantic approach and a syntactic approach.
+Multiple approaches were considered to assess the class of student answers, including a lexical approach, a semantic approach and a syntactic approach.
 Deep learning approaches were considered (after a brief review of some literature), but were left for future exploration given the time constraints of the task.

-Ultimately, an ensemble approach was chosen, in which key features were extracted from the training data (specifically the reference and student answers).
-A Random Forest Classifier was trained using the chosen features.
+Ultimately, an ensemble approach was chosen, in which key features were extracted from the training data, focusing on a comparison between the reference and student answers.
+A Random Forest Classifier was trained with the chosen features.
+The Classifier was used to predict the grade class.